djcopley/ShellOracle/README.md

 ### Software

-ShellOracle supports ZSH on macOS and Linux.
-Bash support is planned; however, it is not currently supported.
+ShellOracle supports BASH and ZSH on macOS and Linux.

 ### Hardware